BagusID/docsify/docs/doc3.md

----
-id: doc3
-title: Using Flow
-About mapid flow
----
 # Your mapid account

 Congratulations! you are now registered as a member of [mapid.io](http://mapid.io).
 The menu on your left are created to help you manser roie your her main features in the menu: **User Profile, Layer List, Uploads, and Preview**.